titusDevops/Deploying-a-Three-Tier-DevSecOps-Full-Stack-Web-Application-/README.md

-# Deploying a Three-Tier DevSecOps Full Stack Web Application on AWS EKS using ArgoCD, Prometheus, Grafana and Jenkins
+# Deploying a Three-Tier DevSecOps Full Stack Web Application on AWS EKS using ArgoCD, Prometheus, Grafana and Jenkins tito
 Deploy a secure and scalable three-tier web application on AWS EKS using Docker and DevSecOps best practices.
 This project automates CI/CD with Jenkins, ArgoCD, SonarQube, and Trivy for code quality and security, while Prometheus and Grafana provide real-time monitoring.
 It leverages AWS services like ECR, S3, EC2, and DynamoDB, with Terraform managing full Infrastructure as Code (IaC) for seamless provisioning and deployment.